jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

   - Install the Azure CLI
   - Log in to your Azure Account
   - Create a Service Principal (optional)
-  - Create the Kubernetes Cluster using the CLI tools
+  - Create the Kubernetes Cluster
+    - Using the CLI tools
+    - Using acs-engine
   - Install and Configure `kubectl`
   - Install Deis Workflow
   - Verify everything is running